 More Cultural Activities in School

-We plan on adopting practical measures to promote the love of arts in our children.
+We plan on adopting practical measures to promote the love of arts among our children.
 This is one of school’s most rewarding roles.

 Support for Artists

-Québec’s artistic scene is vibrant and being open to the world is part of its DNA.
+The Québec artistic scene is vibrant and open to the world.
 A CAQ government will promote wider distribution of our artists’ work within Québec as well as abroad.

 Promotion of French